Aidarbek Qojanazarov: Public activities

 Qojanazarov is a former President of the Triathlon Federation of the Kostanay Region.

 In 2019, Aidarbek was elected President of the Jiu-jitsu and Grappling Federations of the Kostanay Region.

-Family
+Personal life

-Qojanazarov is married to Indira Qojanazarova (née Bugzhanova; born on 4 April 1990).
+Qojanazarov is married to Indira Qojanazarova (born 4 April 1990).
 They have 2 sons, Imangali (born 18 September 2012) and Dinmuhamed (born 25 April 2014), and a daughter, Dameli (born 19 September 2012).